ver0-project/eslint-config/README.md

 Array returned from `buildConfig` function is a list of ESLint configurations that should be spreaded into the final configuration.

+Globals configuration also controls some configs and plugins.
+In case globals is set to `node` - it enables `node` plugin and `node` environment.

 ### Prettier configuration